zenite-docs/zenite-docs.github.io/start/migrate.md

 After the archive has been created, do the following actions:

-1. Click server.zenite.io -> Backups -> Upload.
+1. Click server.zenite.io (your server name).
+2. Choose "Backups" category.
+3. Choose "Upload".
 2. Click "Choose Files..." and select an archive that you just created on your server.
 3. Click the "Upload" button.
 4. After the file has been uploaded, click the restore icon in the grid to restore the database onto the server.